olefriis/simplepvr-backend-ruby/README.md

         capybara_driver=selenium rake test:features

-To create the gem, make sure that lib/simple_pvr/version.rb is up-to-date, commit everything and run:
+To create the gem, make sure that lib/simple_pvr/version.rb and changelog.txt are up-to-date, commit everything and run:

         rake build